yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_emmc_boot.rst

 Where seek is the eMMC offset converted to decimal type.
 For example, for seek=1024, we are flashing to offset 0x400.
-Please refer :ref:`here <how-to-emmc-layout>` for the offsets in eMMC when flashing bootloader files.
+Please refer :ref:`here <how-to-emmc-layout>` for the offsets in eMMC when flashing boot loader files.

 Flash rootfs to eMMC
 ====================

 To boot the rootfs from eMMC UDA, the eMMC needs to be prepared before hand.
-It is not possible to format a partition to ext4 in U-Boot, so the recommended process is to flash an SD card with TI SDK image, boot the device with SD card boot to linux kernel prompt, and prepre eMMC UDA from Linux.
+It is not possible to format a partition to ext4 in U-Boot, so the recommended process is to flash an SD card with TI SDK image, boot the device with SD card boot to Linux kernel prompt, and prepare eMMC UDA from Linux.

 First create a "root" partition to flash the rootfs as shown :ref:`here <mmc-create-root-partition-emmc-linux>`.
 The new disk partition should be formatted as ext4 type as shown :ref:`here <mmc-format-partition-ext4>`.